Canon SX50 vs Panasonic FZ200

 It is notable that the FZ200 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX50 does not feature such a mic input.

-Both the SX50 and the FZ200 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the FZ200 have been discontinued, but can regularly be found used on ebay.
 The FZ200 was replaced by the Panasonic FZ300, while the SX50 was followed by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX50 and FZ200 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Panasonic FZ200 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX50 or the Panasonic FZ200 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.